tModLoader/tModLoader/PortingNotes_1.4.5.md

 - RefreshInfoAccsFromItemType is now being called on vanity equipment too.
 Does this affect any of our changes?
 Is any slot now being checked twice?
 Do we need to adjust ModAccessorySlotPlayer for the same behavior?
 - `//TML: Eventide and nightglow handled by Item.useLimitPerAnimation.` comment now commenting out item 5669.
 Might need to make changes to that item similar to 4956
 - ItemLoader.UseItemHitbox callsite useStyle == 3 needs adjustment to call hook reliably.
-- Update TileID.Sets.NegatesFallDamage docs and entries.
-Mention that TileID.Sets.Clouds will have the same effect ase well and remove the cloud entries.
 - clientClone changed.
 I think the `_clientClone` field is no longer needed, or extraneous.
 - Player.nonTorch removed
 - Cloud rendering has moved, need to migrate modcloud patches from Main to HorizonRenderer I think.